About Talented Amateur

 I love a wide variety of styles, so my music covers a broad gamut.
-But I don't follow any conventional composition rules established by the music community at large—couldn't if I wanted to, for that matter.
-No "standard jazz chord progressions" or traditional structures like AABA (no, that's not ABBA, although I do like them).
-I just make what I hear in my head.
-Or not; much of my music is ad hoc, born while working on some other composition.
-For this, try "It's All Right Here."
+But, not being a musician, I don't follow any conventional composition rules established by the music community at large—no "standard jazz chord progressions" or traditional structures like AABA (no, not ABBA, although I do like them).
+I just make music that I enjoy hearing.
+Although some tracks are carefully planned, most of them are largely improvised.
+And some of my stuff is admittedly rather strange.
+No surprise; I'm a strange person.

 As an aside, and not to make excuses, but please bear in mind that I'm old, my hearing is going south pretty quickly, and I also suffer from tinnitus.
 So, my mixing may not be ideal, and some of the instrument tuning might be a tad wonky.
 I'm also cranking out tracks like gangbusters: I have heart disease, and don't have long to live.
 Hopefully the value of the music is in its aesthetic, as opposed to technical, merits.

 Incidentally, I swiped the name Talented Amateur from a line in the opening titles for the first US season (fourth UK season) of The Avengers, an old British television series.
 However, I do feel the term "talented" may be moot, if I'm being honest; I'll let the listener decide.

 If by some chance you enjoy my work, please consider sharing it with your friends.
 And if by some wild stretch of the imagination you'd like to have a high-quality .wav file of any tune, please drop me a line.

 I'll be the first to admit I'm not all that great at creating music, but every so often I'll come up with something I really like.
 In no particular order, here are my current top picks, coincidentally all from I Don't Dance.